Menu Close

 Other times, complex facts arise due to complicated transactions.
 Inherited assets is one of the most common examples, as it can result in individuals who have a vested interest in property without their express knowledge.

-Complex Procedural Issues
+Divorces with Complex Procedural Issues

 Separate from complex facts is complex procedural issues.
 Procedural problems can occur with even simple facts.
 The most telling sign here is the lack of the ability to be heard.
 Complex procedural issues covers situations such as a court following the rules of procedure, disregarding its own orders, revising its own orders, issuing sua sponte orders all result in orders determining the merits to the detriment of one party due to procedural violations.